 WHY WE LIKE IT: This heavy-duty medicine ball with a triple-stitched soft shell is incredibly balanced.
 Its overall performance and intended design (lack of significant bounce) make it by far the best choice for one-on-one and one-on-wall workouts.

 For its intended purpose—which is wall exercises and one-on-wall training—the j/fit soft medicine wall ball is one of the best medicine balls that money can buy.
-Its well-executed design, soft shell, and even weight distribution make it an optimal choice for aerobic endurance training, throwing exercises, and wall training.
+Its well-executed design, soft rubber shell, and even weight distribution make it an optimal choice for aerobic endurance training, throwing exercises, and wall training.
 It has 10 weight options, starting from 4lbs up to 30lbs—all with a diameter of 14”, except for the 4-lb ball that has a diameter of 9”.

-The j/fit laser-cut soft wall ball is perfectly weighted and sized for individual or group workouts.
+The j/fit laser-cut fitness soft wall ball is perfectly weighted and sized for individual or group workouts.
 Its tough leather exterior allows you to toss, roll, and throw it as needed without risk of tearing.
 It’s also pliable enough to absorb and evenly redistribute impact energy so that it doesn’t significantly bounce or ricochet.
-While not ideal for floor slams, its construction does make it very versatile, and it’s definitely durable enough to withstand a number of mid-intensity workouts.
+While not ideal for floor slams, its sturdy rubber construction does make it very versatile, and it’s definitely durable enough to withstand a number of mid-intensity workouts.
 You may also want to workout using the best door anchor.